 An Easy Guide on How to Make Images Accessible

 Images are an integral part of any website.
 They can catch a reader's’ attention, illustrate a point, provide information and much more.
-When posting images to digital platforms there is one factor you cannot ignore — accessibility.
+When posting images to digital platforms there is one factor you cannot ignore, however — accessibility.

 Some users are not able to see the pictures on your digital platform.
 They might use text browsers or web user agents that cannot display the images.
-Yet the reasons are not all technological.
+And there are non technological reasons, too.
 Some people may have a disability which precludes them from physically seeing an image.
 That’s why it is important that your website is accessible to everybody.

 Our web development team at Wishdesk has prepared a checklist on how to put your images in focus.
 Discover what you can do to improve your website’s accessibility.
 After all, the whole aim is to convey your information or ideas easily to as many of your visitors as possible.